 Penalties exist to reassure honest students that their efforts are respected and valued, so much so that those who would escape the work by fakery will be punished substantially.

-Virtual University of Pakistan has "Zero Tolerance Policy" as far as plagiarism is concerned.
-Strict action will be taken in case plagiarism is detected including expulsion from the University.
+Virtual University of Pakistan has Zero tolerance Policy as far as plagiarism is concerned.
+Strict action is taken in case plagiarism is detected including expulsion from the University.